 Measuring a poly mailer comes down to three things: measure flat, exclude the flap, and be realistic about your product dimensions.

-Do that, and you'll save money on shipping, waste less material, and avoid the frustration of mailers that don't fit.
+Do that, and you will save money on shipping, waste less material, and avoid the frustration of mailers that do not fit.
+Need help choosing the right size?
+Reach out to our team and we will help you find what works.